MMTDigital/kentico-cloud-schema-generator-azure-function/README.md

 - `AZURE_STORAGE_CONNECTION_STRING` – A connection string to an Azure Storage resource.
 This must be the storage that holds your Kentico Cloud Schema.
 This is expected to be _different_ to the value of `AzureWebJobsStorage`.

+-  `KENTICO_CLOUD_PROJECT_ID` – Your public Kentico Cloud API key.
+This should match the API key outlined in the the `kentico-cloud-schema-generator-azure-function` repo

 -  `FUNCTIONS_WORKER_RUNTIME` – The runtime of the function.
 This must be set to `"node"`

--  `KENTICO_CLOUD_PROJECT_ID` – Your public Kentico Cloud API key.
-This should match the API key outlined in the the `kentico-cloud-schema-generator-azure-function` repo

-- `KENTICO_CLOUD_SCHEMA_OUTPUT` – The location of the initial in-memory generated schema.
+- `GENERATED_SCHEMA_OUTPUT` – The location of the initial in-memory generated schema.
 This is used to create the Azure Storage blob.
 Default should be fine for most people.

+- `SCHEMA_STORAGE_CONTAINER_NAME` – The name of the Azure Storage resource's container.
+If you leave the defaults of this repo and the `kentico-cloud-schema-generator-azure-function` repo, this should just work.

+- `SCHEMA_STORAGE_BLOB_NAME` – The file name of the created blob of schema.
+If you leave the defaults of this repo and the `kentico-cloud-schema-generator-azure-function` repo, this should just work.

 7) Finally, you can run and develop locally with `yarn start`